Wilbour Papyrus: Content and purpose

 The Wilbour Papyrus contains a large amount of data collected about cultivatable land.
 The area surveyed is not known with complete accuracy but it begins at The Faiyum and ends near Tihna (near Minya in the modern day), a distance of approximately 140 kilometers.
 Within the region surveyed, the papyrus contains data for only 4,630 hectares of the approximately 150,000 hectares that would have been arable at the time.
 Text A is a ledger containing a list of names and occupations of the holders of plots of land.
 It is divided into 4 sections, the first of which has been lost to damage.
 Section 2 begins with “year 4, [second month of the Inundation-season], day 15 to day 20, making six days, assessment made by (unknown)”, "year 4" and "[inundation-season]" referring to the summer of the 4th year of the reign of Ramesses V, which has allowed Egyptologists to date the document to around 1145 BCE, but the specificity varies between 1140 BCE and 1150 BCE.
 Text B documents the cultivatable khato-land (translated to crown-land) of the Pharaoh in the surveyed region.
 It, unlike Text A, documents the grain yields of the land and where they were collected to.

 Text A

 The first section of the Wilbour Papyrus is primarily related to taxation.
 More specifically, it functioned as land surveys, or dnἰt for the different lands in Egypt.
 Text A includes some royal lands as well, but it only accounts for those specifically in Middle Egypt.
-However, in the 18th dynasty, under Ramesses V, there were certain situations where land-owning would not have been mentioned in their prospective categories of the Wilbour Papyrus.
+However, in the 20th dynasty, under Ramesses V, there were certain situations where landowners would not have been mentioned in their prospective categories of the Wilbour Papyrus.
 For example, veterans were given plots that could have been from royal land or temples, but these records might have remained registered in Text A, instead of Text B, which includes royal land records.